Saturday, May 23, 2026

 3. Which method of training do most restaurants use?

-Most restaurants employ a combination of on-the-job training with initial orientation sessions that encourage continuous learning.
+Most restaurants employ a combination of on-the-job training and initial orientation sessions that encourage continuous learning.
 This hybrid approach provides theoretical knowledge through structured classroom-style sessions while offering practical experience through supervised work alongside experienced staff members in real service environments.

 4. How do you manage restaurant staff well?